Autism and the Disability Tax Credit Canada 2026

 Documentation That Works for autism spectrum disorder Part B

-What worked in this Part B: quantified weekly support hours, restriction documentation across two CRA categories (mental functions plus speaking), and direct reference to formal assessment results.
-Cases involving children under 18 also unlock the Child Disability Benefit through automatic enrolment.
-See our cumulative effects rule guide for the technical framework CRA reviewers apply, and our DTC denied appeal guide if a previous application was rejected.
+What worked in this Part B: quantified weekly support hours, restriction documentation across two CRA categories, and direct reference to formal assessment results.
+The two categories were mental functions and speaking.
+Cases involving children under 18 may also unlock the Child Disability Benefit through automatic enrolment after DTC approval.

 Frequently Asked Questions

 No diagnosis is automatic.
-However, moderate-to-severe ASD has a high approval rate because the functional impairments in mental functions, speaking, and adaptive behaviour typically meet the "markedly restricts" standard.
+However, moderate-to-severe ASD often has stronger DTC documentation because the functional impairments in mental functions, speaking, and adaptive behaviour typically meet the "markedly restricts" standard.
 Level 1 ASD cases require careful documentation of actual functional impact.

 No, supports and accommodations do not disqualify you.
 In fact, the existence of formal supports (IEP, EA, therapy) is evidence that the restrictions are genuine.
 CRA must assess functioning without counting on accommodations that merely mask the underlying impairment.